 Step 5.
 Keep your License Current and Complete Continuing Education Requirements

-In Montana, you’ll need to complete 40 continuing education hours per 2-year renewal cycle, or 20 continuing education hours per year.
+In Montana, you’ll need to complete 10 hours of continuing education hours annually.
+Learn more about continuing education requirements here.

 You can pursue continuing education through ASHA or the MSHA.